AptS-1547/gcop-rs/docs/commands.md

 #### `config edit`

-Open configuration file in your default editor.
+Open configuration file in your default editor with validation.

 **Usage**:
 ```bash